 3. Stroll above the treetops at Kakum National Park.

-When you volunteer in our national parks and reserves project in Ghana, you can choose to work and live at Kakum National Park.
+When you volunteer at national parks and reserves in Ghana, you can choose to work and live at Kakum National Park.
 But even if you’re not a parks volunteer, you should add this tropical rainforest to your list of stops if you’re visiting nearby Cape Coast.

 The main attraction is the canopy walk across a series of hanging bridges suspended 131 feet above ground and stretching more than 1,000 feet from end to end.
 It’s definitely a thrilling experience, as long as you’re not terrified of heights!

 4. Spend a day at the beach.

 Take a moment to cool off from the overwhelming heat at one of Ghana’s beautiful beaches — Bojo Beach, Kokrobite and Labadi Beach are all easily accessible from Accra.